ricard2k/jmri-electron/pages/index.md

     title: What is MMRC?
     title_url: 'about'
     external_url: false
-    description: Control your layouth with an actual technology application.
+    description: Control your layouth with the last technology.

 # Grid navigation
 grid_navigation: